Aetna Medicare Supplements

 Aetna Part D Prescription Drug Plans

-If you’re enrolling into a Medicare Supplement, you need to inquire about Aetna Medicare Part D Plans.
+If you’re enrolling in a Medicare Supplement, you need to inquire about Aetna Medicare Part D Plans.
 While there are Aetna Part D Plans in many areas, don’t select a plan based solely on the company name.
-Each plan has a different drug list, premium, and different copays for drugs.
+Each program has a different drug list, premium, and various copays for drugs.

-The company with the most suitable Medigap policy, may not have the most suitable drug policy, and that’s okay.
-Your supplement and your prescription drug plan are two separate policies, so select the plans that offer the coverage you need.
+The company, with the most suitable Medigap policy, may not have the most appropriate drug policy, and that’s okay.
+Your supplement and your prescription drug plan are two separate policies, so select the programs that offer the coverage you need.